nabilcreates/ng/README.md

 // GENERATE PHONE NUMBERS
 numbergenerator.generateNumber(options)

-// OPTIONS AVAILABLE ARE:
-options = {
-    length: // THE LENGTH OF THE NUMBER (8 WILL RETURN A 8 DIGIT NUMBER) }
 ```

+-   options (object)
+    -   length
+        -  THE LENGTH OF THE NUMBER (8 WILL RETURN A 8 DIGIT NUMBER)
+-   e.g:
+    -   {length: 8}

 ### .evaluate_number(start,stop,req)
 -   return a number that matches the specified pattern